 A: The largest built so far is 40' in diameter (Chinle, Arizona) shown in the pictures.
-However, if there is no snow load at your location a person couldn't build one with a 50' diameter.
-It could be built with 20' long walls and truss joist rafters, although one hasn't been designed yet.
-In either case, the building needs walls to support the beams at ceiling level between the corners.
-The areas would be 1236 s.f. and 1931 s.f. for 40' and 50' respectively.
+However, if there is no snow load at your location a person could build one with a larger diameter.
+It could be built with truss joist rafters, although it hasn't been designed yet.
+In any case, the building needs walls to support the beams at ceiling level between the corners.
+The areas would be 1236 s.f. for a 40' diameter and 1931 s.f. for a 50' diameter.

 Q: Hello, I've been looking at your bracket kits and was wondering if you plan on (or have available) brackets for wall timbers larger than 4"x4"?
 I would like a beefier wall both from the standpoint of insulation, and point load at rafter ends.
 Ideally I would like a 6"x6" or 8"x8" timber for the walls since I would likely go with the 30ft diameter hogan design.
 Let me know.
 Very interesting product and concept.